EleutherAI/gpt-neox/README.md

 `python3 deepy.py train.py /path/to/configs/my_model.yml`

-#### SLURM
+#### Slurm

-Using SLURM can be slightly more involved.
+Using Slurm can be slightly more involved.
 Like with MPI, you must add the following to your config:

 ```json
 {